antoinehermant/anta_database/_sources/intro.md

 # AntADatabase

-AntADatabase is a Python-powered SQLite database designed for browsing, visualizing and processing Internal Reflecting Horizons (isochrones) across Antarctica, curated by the AntArchitecture action group.
+AntADatabase a Python-powered SQLite database designed for browsing, visualizing and processing Internal Reflecting Horizons (isochrones) across Antarctica, curated by the AntArchitecture action group.
 It is specifically designed for ice dynamic modelers who need a fast, memory-efficient data structure to constrain their models.

 ## Overview
 ![Figure](figures/Overview_all.png)